Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > Make sure to check the [common issues header](#common-issues) if you experience any trouble with the decode/product processing.

 ## Alternative LRPT setup (SDR++)
-As of the latest commit, Meteor M2-4 is still in testing and has lately been seen switching bitrates arbitrarily.
-It is currently recommended to use [SDR++](https://www.sdrpp.org/) to record the LRPT pass and SatDump's `Offline processing` tab to later decode it.
+As an alternative to satdump, SDR++ can be used to record an LRPT pass as well.
+This is especially useful when you aren't fully certain of the satellite's bitrate.
+To use SDR++ to record the LRPT pass, do as follows:

 1. Open SDR++ and start the radio

 2. Open the Module manager and configure as follows:
 ![SDR++ config for receiving LRPT](../../assets/images/Radio/SDRpp-LRPT-config.jpg)

+3. Move the demodulator over to the correct frequency

+4. Receive the LRPT signal as usual, once the pass is over hit `Stop`

-3. Open SatDump, move to the `Offline processing` tab and configure appropriately:
+5. Open SatDump, move to the `Offline processing` tab and configure appropriately:
 ![SatDump config for decoding LRPT](../../assets/images/Radio/LRPT-Offline-proccessing.png)

 > **Make sure to select `soft` as the input level!**

-4. Move the deomdulator to the correct frequency

-5. Hit `Start`
+6. Hit `Start`

 Your LRPT pass should decode properly.
 If it doesn't, try the other `M2-x LRPT` pipeline.